Roast Defects

 Cup signs: Grassy, vegetal, savory (broccoli, turnip, celery), straw, hay; sharp or sour acidity without sweetness; very low extraction (1–4 percentage points below normal).

-Fix: Increase early energy (hotter charge temperature or higher initial gas); ensure DTR of 20–25%; verify with refractometer extraction test and cupping wet-aroma check.
+Fix: Increase early energy (hotter charge temperature or higher initial gas); ensure DTR of 20–25%; continue roasting for at least 45–60 seconds after the start of first crack before dropping.
+Verify with refractometer extraction test and cupping wet-aroma check. (source: Giesen (website))

 Baked Flavors